- About Marquette Hope

 It’s a simple service of singing, prayer, scripture and message; usually within 50-60 minutes.
 Multi-media is frequently used, with visual projection, film clips, chancel drama, sermon illustrations and whatever else we can manage.

-Stay up to date on what’s going on at First United Methodist Church of Marquette!
+Stay up to date on what’s going on at Marquette Hope!

-From Community Meals, to music ministries; Marquette’s First United Methodist Church has an event and organization to fit everyone’s needs.
+From Community Meals, to music ministries, to family friendly events; Marquette Hope has an event and organization to fit everyone’s needs.
 Be sure to check our google calendar on our About page for the most up to date and detailed information about our upcoming events.

 Kristi Hintz was born in Ann Arbor and raised in the nearby North Lake United Methodist Church.
 She graduated from Chelsea High School and attended Western Michigan University, earning a degree in Organizational Communication.
 She attended The Methodist Theological School in Ohio (MTSO).
 She served as the associate pastor at the Brighton First United Methodist Church and also served the Milan Marble Memorial United Methodist Church.
 She served in the Detroit Annual Conference as the chair of the Commission on the Status and Role of Women, as a member of the Board of Ordained Ministry, and as a dean at Camp Kinawind.